LokeyLab/KSTestAnalysis/README.md

 # Kolmogorov–Smirnov Test Analysis Web App
 ### R code originally developed by Akshar Lohith
-### Converted and modified into python by Derfel Terciano
+### Converted and modified into Python by Derfel Terciano

 This is a web app that generates all analytics for the Kolmogorov–Smirnov Test when given multiple datasets that share a similar compounds by a given key.